andrew/ultimate-awesome/README.md

 - [awesome-freelance-fr](https://github.com/zedix/awesome-freelance-fr) - Awesome resources for IT freelance in France.
 - [awesome-attack-and-defense-in-nlp](https://github.com/zhjohnchan/awesome-attack-and-defense-in-nlp) - A curated list of attack and defense in NLP. :-).
 - [awesome-list](https://github.com/00xbad/awesome-list) - A curated list of awesome tools, frameworks, utilities, and resources spanning across various categories including development, gaming, privacy, and AI. .
+- [awesome-poe](https://github.com/5k-mirrors/awesome-poe) - A collection of awesome Path of Exile resources.
 - [awesome-devtools](https://github.com/absozero/awesome-devtools) - A list of awesome developer tools and apps that I use.
 - [awesome-openness](https://github.com/add-n2x/awesome-openness) - Awesome Openness - A curated list of FOSS applications, commons, communities and ideas.
 - [awesome-website-tools](https://github.com/adiuem/awesome-website-tools) - This repository is a curated collection of interesting and important websites and tools that I've discovered on the internet.
 Whether you're a developer, designer, learner, or productivity enthusiast, you'll find valuable resources here to enhance your skills and workflow.